stonkyoloer/ai-powered-options-trade-analyzer/README.md

 # 🚀 News & Event Heat 🔥 Credit Spread Screener

 Work in Progress...
 The script is pulling live market data from tastytrade server.
+GPT 5 and GROK 4 handle news and events.
 Need a tool or automation for your project or idea?
 Hit me up, and I’ll build it from scratch!

 ---